LaurieLBaker/coa-community-engaged-ds/content/home/syllabus.md

 * **Final Written Report:** Each group submits a final written report, including any final products and documented code, to both the community partner and the instructors.
 This is a primary outcome of the course and should represent top-level writing and professional standards of presentation.
 The format and structure of reports and the final product may vary, based on the nature of your particular project.
 All code must be well documented and organized in a way that the project partner can continue to build on the analysis/visualization.
 In addition to the final group report and final product, each individual student writes a final self- and peer-evaluation.
 All components – the group report, final products, and the evaluation – will be considered in grading the final written report.
 The group report will be sent electronically to the instructors.
 Each group should give their community partners electronic copies of the final report and all supporting documents, including code and references.

 *Note:* Because the final reports from this class are put onto a website (this website!) that can be viewed by the public, you must pay particular attention to copyright issues in preparing your report.
 Any images you incorporate into the final report must be available in the public domain.
 Care must also be exercised in the usage and citing of textual material.
-If you have questions about whether inclusion of something in your report would infringe on copyright laws, you can refer to the [Bates copyright policies](http://www.bates.edu/ils/policies/access-use/copyright/).
+If you have questions about whether inclusion of something in your report would infringe on copyright laws, you can refer to [Bates' copyright policies](http://www.bates.edu/ils/policies/access-use/copyright/).

 * **Personal Development Plan and Reflections**: As part of this project you will be submitting a plan for personal development.
 I will meet with each of you 1 on 1 during the first two weeks of class to discuss and form your project goals.
 Throughout the course there will bi-weekly reflections to reflect on progress towards these goals.